SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ### Make the Angular application configurable using web part properties

 In the previous step you defined a web part property that allows users to choose whether to show completed tasks or not.
-In this step you will pass the value selected by the user into the Angular application so that it can load items accordingly.
+Next you will pass the value selected by the user into the Angular application so that it can load items accordingly.

 #### Broadcast Angular event on web part property change